vitest-dev/vitest/docs/guide/features.md

 }
 ```

-Then you need change the config for Vitest to grab them from `src/`:
+Update the `includeSource` config for Vitest to grab the files under `src/`:

 ```ts
 // vite.config.ts